ancutac/javascript-testing/README.md

-# WIP - Complete javascript testing example project
+# Complete javascript testing example project
-An example project for testing in javascript
+An example project for testing in javascript (jest used for testing and coverage)

 ## Usage